afnizarnur/afnizarnur.com/README.md

 </p>

 <p align="center">
   Hello, welcome!
-This is the source code of my portfolio site. <br />
+This is the source code of my portfolio site.
 Proudly built with Eleventy and hosted with Netlify.
 </p>

 <p align="center">